-Extra credit: Extra credit assignments will be offered Spring Quarter.
-You have the option to complete two of these assignments for extra credits.
+Extra Credit: Extra credit assignments will be offered throughout Spring Quarter.
+You have the option to complete 10 points (total) of extra credit.

-Student athletes: The Student Athlete Travel Notification form (supplied by the Department of Intercollegiate Athletics) indicating which classes will be missed must be turned in to instructors at the start of the quarter.
+Student Athletes: The Student Athlete Travel Notification form (supplied by the Department of Intercollegiate Athletics) indicating which classes will be missed must be turned in to instructors at the start of the quarter.
 We will discuss how you can fulfill the requirements.

-Academic accommodations: To request academic accommodations because of a disability, please contact the Disability Resources for Students (DRS), uwdss@u.washington.edu, 448 Schmitz Hall, 206-543-8924.
+Academic Accommodations: To request academic accommodations because of a disability, please contact the Disability Resources for Students (DRS), uwdss@u.washington.edu, 448 Schmitz Hall, 206-543-8924.
 Please present a letter at the start of the quarter to the instructors so we can provide appropriate accommodations.